lawliet89/hpce/hpce5/readme.txt

   333
    1

-Note that adjacent output pixels share the majority of input pixel dependencies, therefore an approach that can reuse the partial results is crucial for high N values (as at that point, the computational throughput contributes to latency).
+Note that adjacent output pixels share the majority of input pixel dependencies, therefore an approach that can reuse the partial results is crucial for high N values (as at that point, the computational throughput is a significant contribution to latency).

 A possible approach (not used here) is to construct differential histograms for the pixels entering and leaving the SE as it is slid horizontally.
 However, this